US senators say social media letting algorithms 'run wild'

 Maggie Stanphill, director of user director of User Experience at Google, said the company has listened to concerns from senators about its YouTube recommendations system.

-YouTube has reduced content recommendations spreading "harmful misinformation", and as a result the "number of views this type of content gets from recommendations has dropped by over 50% in the US".
+YouTube has reduced content recommendations spreading "harmful misinformation", and as a result the "number of views this type of content gets from recommendations has dropped by over 50 per cent in the US".

-Senator John Thune, a Republican who chairs the panel, said the "powerful mechanisms behind these platforms meant to enhance engagement also have the ability – or at least the potential – to influence the thoughts and behaviors of literally billions of people".
+Senator John Thune, a Republican who chairs the panel, said the "powerful mechanisms behind these platforms meant to enhance engagement also have the ability - or at least the potential - to influence the thoughts and behaviours of literally billions of people."

 At the same time, social media firms face criticism from Republicans who believe that they have unfairly removed conservative content.
-The companies have denied any bias toward conservatives.
+The companies have denied any bias towards conservatives.

 Tristan Harris, co-founder and executive director of the Center for Humane Technology and a former Google design ethicist, said social media companies have too much power and use tools akin to slot machines to keep people engaged.